Skip to main content

 3

-Explain that to win the game, they have to spell the longest word they can using only those letters.
+To win the game, they have to spell the longest word they can using only those letters.

 Oh, it is a ‘H’.